 WM: Is there anything else you feel people should know about your firm’s investment philosophy?

 RA: I would just suggest this is our 50th year of being in the business as an asset manager, and we’ve evolved to the place that you and I discussed.
-And it’s not just we are closed to private equity investments, we did plenty of them in the 70s and 80s.
-But we just learned over time that it’s not appropriate for our kind of clients.
+We've learned over time that private equity is usually not appropriate for our kind of clients.
 For the most part, we’ve evolved through experience.
 We learned the simpler the investment, the more you understand it and the more success you have by knowing what the future value is.
 There are a lot of great companies out there that warrant client capital, but there are far more that don’t.
 If you think about it, over 200,000 publicly traded companies were created in the last 100 years.
 There are only 55,000 left, and there is a reason for that.
 Not everything that’s produced is good.

 WM: Can you give me an average profile of the type of client that you serve?